hlissnake/resume/README.md

   ##### `Vodafone New Zealand` : from 2015-11 to Now

   	* Working in Vodafone digital department, having fun of Pair-programming, BDD, TDD in a high flexiable Scrum team.
-  	* Working in Enterprise level SPA as a major front-end developer.
-Responsible for both front-end UI and RESTful api development;
+  	* Working in Enterprise level SPA as a major developer.
+Responsible for front-end development for MyVodafone web app;
-  	* With fun of reactive and functional programming in JavaScript.
+  	* With fun of reactive and functional programming in JavaScript programming.
   	* Built tool and write Front-end tutorial document in the team for front-end integration improvements;

 * #### Senior Front-end Developer